 “The world of education has touched everyone closely at some point in their lives.
 It is different from the classic B2C sectors linked to the purchase of a product.
 I see it more as a world linked to the purchase of ‘services’.
 When you think about it, the education sector follows all the rules that dictate marketing, promoting and customer service.
 You are marketing an educational institution, promoting the institution to both students and teachers, and lastly giving excellent customer service and customer experience to the students to retain their support as an alumni.” says Tiziana.

 Helena continues: “Whilst I am at the start of my career in digital innovation, I have previously worked in teaching.
 Cloud technologies and data driven decision making is moulding how we learn, but also how education organisations are run.
 It’s exciting to be part of that change.”

-How do you see Cloud consulting helping the Higher Education industry?
+How do you see technology and consulting helping the Higher Education industry?